HLR/DomiKnowS/developer/KNOWLEDGE.md

 This graph represents the domain knowledge of an ML task.
 Parts of the concepts and relations exemplify classifiers which are subject to learning.

 The parent-child relation between **concepts** in the graph is used to represent the hierarchical structure of the domain knowledge.
-The expressions of parent and child are implicit though for example, when we wrtie word=concept() ... entity=word() this implies the is-a relationships  between word is-a concept, entity is-a word and the hierarchy will be concpet-> word-> entity.
+The expressions of parent and child are implicit though for example, when we write word=concept() ... entity=word() this implies the is-a relationships  between word is-a concept, entity is-a word and the hierarchy will be concept-> word-> entity.
 It implies that if a data item is classified as belonging to a concept, it also belongs to all the parent concepts of that concept.
 Conversely, if the data item is classified as belonging to a concept, it can be classified in more detail as one of the child concepts.

 In the graph, there are two distinct types of concepts.
-* The first type, referred to as **'Ouptut concepts'**, defines the semantic abstraction in the output.
+* The first type, referred to as **'Output concepts'**, defines the semantic abstraction in the output.
 * The second type, known as **'input concepts'**, specify the types of data items, for example, words, sentences, pixels, etc.

 Output concepts are subordinate to input concepts, thereby establishing a parent-child relationship.